UVADS/jlab-hpc-containers/README.md

 9.6.0
 ```

+In the case of this PyTorch image the ipykernel package is missing.
+We will fix that in the next steps.

 ### 3. Creating a New Kernel Spec File

-In addition to the ipykernel package inside your environment (i.e. inside your container) we need to tell JupyterLab how to launch the kernel environment.
-These instructions are provided in the kernel spec file that needs to be present on the host system.
+In addition to the `ipykernel` package inside your environment (i.e. inside your container) we need to tell JupyterLab how to launch the kernel environment.
+These instructions are provided in the **kernel spec** file that needs to be present on the host system.

 JupyterLab searches for kernels in the following order: